naps62/chess/kajo/2019-02-22/tpc.md

 (It's black to play, right?)

 First thoughts:
-- A kight on c2 would do a triple, fork.
+- A kight on c2 would do a triple fork.
 White can't castle either side, and c2 is defended by the black queen, so preventing this is hard.

 - Maybe Bb4 ? with the idea of cxb4 Nxb4.
 It's impossible to stop Nc2.
 The next best thing is